-Adopting a Rescue Kitten: What You Need to Know
+Adopting a Rescue Kitten: 10 Must-Know Tips

 There’s a ton of information out there about adopting a rescue kitten – from cat shelters, websites, books, and even printed magazines.
 But let me tell you: nothing can prepare you 100% for the experience.